ptmkenny/markdown/README.md

 # Markdown

 This module provides Markdown integration for Drupal.

 The Markdown syntax is designed to co-exist with HTML, so you can set up input formats with both HTML and Markdown support.
 It is also meant to be as human-readable as possible when left as "source".

-There are several types of PHP Markdown parsing libraries.
-This module currently supports the following:
+While there are several types of PHP Markdown parsing libraries out there, this module requires [thephpleague/commonmark] as the default/fallback parser.

-- [thephpleague/commonmark] (required, [Drupal Standard])
+There is current an issue open to make CommonMark the "official" [Drupal Coding Standard].

+This module also supports additional PHP Markdown parsers for backwards compatibility reasons and in an effort to open up other options, should you desire a different solution:

 - [erusev/parsedown]
 - [michelf/php-markdown]

-This module provides a text format filter that converts Markdown to HTML based on the [CommonMark] spec via [thephpleague/commonmark] PHP library, created and maintained by [The League of Extraordinary Packages].

 ## Try out a demonstration!
 https://commonmark.unicorn.fail (@todo)